 Personal and Corporate Coaching, Counselling, and Facilitation

-The helping agencies I work with include coaching, specialist counselling, and facilitationAs a professional helper (doing coaching, counselling and facilitation) I see myself in the broader description of being a collaborator (in which intentionality is a key factor).
-I don’t prescribe (I’m not a doctor), I don’t judge (I’m not a Lawyer or a Judge), I don’t tell (I’m not a teacher).
+The helping agencies I work with include coaching, specialist counselling, and facilitationAs a professional helper (doing coaching, counselling and facilitation) I see myself in the broader description of being a collaborator (in which intentionality is a key aspect).
+There are a number of things I don’t quite do (either not at all or certainly not in the first instance): I don’t prescribe (I’m not a doctor), I don’t judge (I’m not a Lawyer or a Judge), I don’t tell (I’m not a teacher).
 I’m also not a Wizard.
 I collaborate professionally in crafting the life, relationships or organisation you see for yourself.

 More closely defined I get together with individuals, families, teams and organisations around coaching, counselling, and facilitation.
 My consultancy is Telling Outcomes through which I do most of my corporate work.
 The big idea there is ‘Organisational-/ and Workforce Optimisation.’
 I’m also involved up to doctoral supervision level in what I call Industrial-/ Organisational Practical Theology and host a number of programmes or courses on professional helping (advanced coaching, leadership and management, narrative arts practices, and others)